General Inquiry Email

 Hard copy submissions must include:

-- Five (5) copies of the information/reports if indicated as needed when completing the sections of the application form.
-The nature of the information/reports varies with the type of land uses proposed, the existing land use and topographic features.
+- One (1) copy of the information/reports if indicated as needed when completing the sections of the application form; and,

-- Payment, either credit card payment form or cheque(s)
+- Payment, either credit card/debit processed at the counter or cheque(s).

 Requirements After Submission

-Once you apply for a Committee of Adjustment you are required to post a sign on the property.
+Once the file has been scheduled for decision, you are required to post a sign on the property.

 The City of Hamilton will: